 Guests of Silverwood Theme Park & Boulder Beach are greeted with massive roller coasters, award-winning shows, and a huge wave pool.
 Overall, the theme park has 65 rides including four roller coasters, a steam engine train, a Victorian restaurant, and tons of live entertainment.
 Boulder Beach, on the other hand, has killer water slides, Avalanche Mountain, and Polliwog Park—all taking place in stunning northern Idaho!

 Where to Stay: Rent This 2 Bedroom Holiday Home

 17. Michigan’s Adventure & Wildwater Adventure – Muskegon, MI

 Anyone looking for alternatives to Disney World can look no further than Michigan’s Adventure and Wildwater Adventure Park.
 Highlights include 60+ rides, including seven wild rollercoasters, and all kinds of various attractions and slides.
 Also, older children will want to check out the Funnel of Fear while the youngins enjoy Camp Snoopy.

 Where to Stay: Travelodge (from $80)

-Across the U.S, luckily there are plenty of alternatives to Disney World where families can avoid their propaganda-filled, “woke” entertainment style.
+Across the U.S., luckily there are plenty of alternatives for Disney World where families can avoid their propaganda-filled, “woke” entertainment style.